Toyota GR Yaris: Design

-The GR Yaris was unveiled at the 2020 Tokyo Auto Salon, and is sold in Japan, Europe, Australia, New Zealand, South Africa, Thailand, Malaysia, Indonesia, Singapore, the Philippines, Mexico, Argentina and Taiwan.
+The GR Yaris was unveiled at the 2020 Tokyo Auto Salon, and is sold in Japan, Europe, Australia, New Zealand, South Africa, Thailand, Malaysia, Indonesia, Singapore, the Philippines, Mexico, Argentina, Taiwan and Middle East.

 The GR Yaris has not been offered in the United States or Canada; analysts attribute this to its low probable sales volume, the discontinuation of the standard Yaris in these markets, and a lack of commonality with the most recent Yaris sold in the region, which was a rebadged and slightly restyled Mazda2.
 Both regions received the larger, five-door GR Corolla in 2022 for the 2023 model year instead.

 GR Yaris RS

 Exclusive for the Japanese market, Toyota offers an entry-level, front-wheel drive GR Yaris RS.
 As it lacks the four-wheel drive system, the "GR-Four" emblem is eliminated, but otherwise the exterior bodywork of the RS is identical to the standard RZ trim level.
 Under the bonnet, the GR-built engine is replaced with a more regular Dynamic Force engine, the three-cylinder, naturally-aspirated, 1.5-litre, 88 kW M15A-FKS, which is mated to the K120 "Direct Shift" continuously variable transmission (CVT).
 The Direct Shift CVT includes a physical first gear (known as a "launch gear") and nine additional simulated gears, for a total of ten.
 The RS also uses the braking system found in the regular Yaris models.
 However, the rear double wishbone suspension system is retained.
 Weighing 1130 kg, it is 150 kg lighter than the RZ trim and the international GR Yaris model, which weighs 1280 kg.

 In April 2022, the "Light Package" variant went on sale, which further reduced weight to 1110 kg.
+It was discontinued, when the facelift version was launched and replaced by the RC in January 2024.